soniquentin/INF473X-The-Hacking-Xperience/Beta_challenge/README.md

 Your identification has been saved in /home/quentin/.ssh/id_rsa Your public key has been saved in /home/quentin/.ssh/id_rsa.pub
 ```
 Then, I copied my public key in the Python Script `ssh_injection.py`.
 The latter writes my public key in the authorized keys file of the host machine.
-Here is how the `request.form` dictionnary looks like : `{ "name" : PUBLIC_KEY, "date" : "../.ssh/authorized_keys" }`.
-Once done, the command `ssh -i /home/quentin/.ssh/id_rsa web@78.202.149.15` simply run a shell of the remote machine.
+The authorized keys file is usually named _"authorized_keys"_ and is present in the _".ssh"_ folder which is in the _"home"_ folder.
+Thus, here is how the `request.form` dictionnary looks like : `{ "name" : PUBLIC_KEY, "date" : "../.ssh/authorized_keys" }`.
+Once done, the command `ssh -i /home/quentin/.ssh/id_rsa web@78.202.149.15` simply runs a shell of the remote machine.
 ![web_ssh](screenshots/web_ssh.png)

 By typing `sudo -l`, we can read that as _superxwebdeveloper_, we have access to the command `/usr/bin/vim` with no password :